 Kent's last medieval deer park is home to a herd of about 500 deer.
-They're descendants of those hunted by Henry VIII and Elizabeth I and have very little fear of humans.
+They're descendants of those hunted by Henry VIII and have very little fear of humans.
 They have plenty to eat in the park throughout the year so please don't feed them.

-Join us for volunteer-led guided walks at 2pm on Thursdays and Saturdays in the spring.
+Join us for short guided walks at 2pm on Thursdays, Saturdays and Sundays from 13 March.
+Sunday walks are especially suitable for children.
 Check our events page for details.
 Dogs on leads welcome.

 A flat route based on the deer park walk, suitable for pushchairs and wheelchairs.

 Our deer park walk takes you around the open spaces in the south of the park.